Home > Digital technologies > Cybersecurity > Cyberattacks: how to prepare? How to react ?

 4. Identify critical services

-In the event of an attack, security actions must be prioritized.
-To do this, you must first have established an inventory of the company's digital services and prioritize them according to their critical nature for the company's business continuity.
+In the event of an attack, security measures must be prioritised.
+To do this, you first need to draw up an inventory of the company's digital services and prioritise them according to how critical they are to the company's business continuity.

-A cyberattack can destabilize the functioning of the company.
-Support functions such as telephony, messaging, but also business applications are often the first to be put out of service.
-The company will then have to operate in degraded mode, sometimes at the risk of returning to paper and pencil.
+A cyber attack can destabilise a company's operations.
+Support functions such as telephony and messaging, as well as business applications, are often the first to be put out of action.
+The company will then have to operate in downgraded modeSometimes this means going back to pencil and paper.

-Depending on the severity, a cyberattack causes a partial interruption of activity ranging in the most serious cases to a total interruption.
+Depending on the severity of the attack, a cyber attack can cause partial or, in the most serious cases, total business interruption.

-The company must set up a crisis unit and define a response plan aimed at implementing a business continuity plan (PCA) or an IT recovery plan (PRI).
-Enough to allow the company to operate in degraded mode and restore systems and data as quickly as possible to return to a normal situation.
+The company will have to set up a crisis unit and define a response plan aimed at applying a business continuity plan (PCA) or a disaster recovery plan (PRA).
+This enables the company to operate in degraded mode and restore systems and data as quickly as possible to return to a normal situation.

 Our expert